plan-d-io/P1-dongle/README.md

 Installing a P1 dongle consists of a few steps:
 1. Opening the P1-port on your digital meter
-2. Attaching the P1-cookie to the P1-port
+2. Attaching the P1-dongle to the P1-port
-3. Connecting the cookie to your COFY-box
+3. Connecting the dongle to your COFY-box

 ### 1. Opening the P1-port on your digital meter.
 The P1-port is not enabled by default.
 You might have to unlock it on your DSO's portal.
 It might take some time for the activation of the P1-port to take effect.